okonomichiyaki/supercat/010-F01-steward.md

 : If bot is not First Regent and Imperial Council is "Decided" or there are no Regents

 Petition the Council
-: If bot is not the First Regent and the Imperial Counci is "Decided"
+: If bot is not the First Regent and the Imperial Council is "Decided"

 Leave the Empire
 : Never